applicaster/developer.applicaster.com/content/android-crossmates-integration/README.md

-The app should contain default assets for cases when the loading of the assets from the CMS fail.
+The app should contain default assets for cases when the loading of the assets from the CMS fails.

 **Customizing the Crossmates Button**